Agora: Trust Less and Open More in Verification for Confidential Computing: Implementation

 \subsubsection{The Bounty Task Manager}

 Realizing the full-fledged BTM is not technically novel but demands substantial engineering efforts (e.g., term rewriting system).
-Currently, we only realize the unique components in \name, the smart contract and Bug Validator.
-We leave the rest as future work.
+We only realize the unique components in \name, namely the smart contract and the \sat Validator, leaving the implementation of Task Fabricator and Task Converter as future work.
 The smart contract is written in Solidity~\cite{solidity} and tested on Ethereum~\cite{wood2014ethereum}.
-The BTM interfaces with Ethereum using web3py~\cite{web3py}.
-Binary users, leveraging Ethereum node services combined with the Web3 API, can query verification results from the smart contracts.
+The BTM interfaces with Ethereum using \texttt{web3py}.
+Binary users can query verification results from the smart contracts by leveraging Ethereum node services combined with the Web3 API.
 We adopt IPFS~\cite{ipfs}, a decentralized storage solution, to house tasks, \vc[s], and certified binaries.
+We leverage the open-source implementation by Automata~\cite{automata2025dcapattestation} to enable on-chain verification of attestations in our smart contract.